Pikaday/Pikaday/README.md

 You must provide 12 months and 7 weekdays (with abbreviations).
 Always specify weekdays in this order with Sunday first.
 You can change the `firstDay` option to reorder if necessary (0: Sunday, 1: Monday, etc).
 You can also set `isRTL` to `true` for languages that are read right-to-left.

+## Extensions

+### Timepicker

+Pikaday is a pure datepicker.
+It will not support picking a time of day.
+However, there have been efforts to add time support to Pikaday.
+See #1 and #18.
+These reside in their own fork.

+You can use the work @stas did at stas/Pikaday

 ## Browser Compatibility

 * IE 7+